Your guide to septic system repair & replacement

 Does my septic system need to be repaired?

 If you are on septic, the need for repair is always a possibility.
-There are a few symptoms that point towards septic repair.
+There are a few symptoms that show something in your system needs help.
 Are you experiencing any unusual or frustrating plumbing problems such as:

 - Sewage backups